 Remove the cylinder head cap screws and tap the head with a soft mallet to break the gasket seal.
-Remove the inlet valve springs from the head and inlet valves from their guides in the block.
-Remove inlet valve guides from around the inlet valve seats on the block taking care not to damage seats.
+Remove the inlet valve springs form the head and inlet valves from their guides in the block.
+Remove inlet valve guides from around the inlet valve seats on the block, taking care not to damage seats.
 Scrape off any gasket material from the cylinder head and block.
 Unscrew the discharge cap nuts from the head and remove the discharge valves and springs.
 Inspect the discharge valve seats for nicks, cracks, and excessive wear and remove and replace if necessary.

 The discharge valve cap nuts should be inspected for wear and replaced if excessive peening has occurred.
 To determine if excessive peening has occurred, measure the discharge valve travel.
-Discharge valve travel must not exceed .046 inches (1.168 mm).
+Discharge valve travel must not exceed .056 in. for the Tu-Flo® 400 compressor and .046 in. for the Tu-Flo® 500 and 1000 compressors.